Ansh-Srivastav2023/5-Stage_32-Bit_Pipelined_RISCV_Processor/README.md

 ### 🧹 Step 4: Clean Up

 To remove all generated files (object files, executables, hex files, and simulation outputs), use the clean target.
+Also, in case if running `make` gives an error like `nothing to make`, run the following command: -

 ```bash
 make clean